qoherent/ria-hub-docs/docs/content/.Installation/database-preparation.en-us.md

 ### MySQL/MariaDB TLS

-While the MySQL driver used by Gitea also supports two-way TLS, Gitea currently supports only one-way TLS.
+While the MySQL driver used by RIA Hub also supports two-way TLS, RIA Hub currently supports only one-way TLS.
 See issue #10828 for details.

 In one-way TLS, the database client verifies the certificate sent from server during the connection handshake, and the server assumes that the connected client is legitimate, since client certificate verification doesn't take place.